da667/Ciderpress/readme.md

 	2. You might notice theres a section that involves using letsencrypt for a free SSL cert.
 If you want to use letsencrypt there are some prerequisites for that.
 First, you need to ensure that the api can reach your web server on port 80/tcp since we'll be using the challenge/response method for getting our cert.
 That means poking holes in your firewall.
 Next, you need to ensure that your webserver has a public IP address, and a domain name that letsencrypt can resolve in order to get your SSL cert.
 Freenom offers free hostnames for up to a year for a few TLDs.
 I have no idea if letsencrypt will work for dynamic DNS domains, but its something you are welcome to try.
 Good luck.
 OTHERWISE, the script will generate a self-signed SSL certificate for use on your website, if you modify the config file to do so.
 Yeah, web browsers will give you sad faces when you try to browse to it, and crypto nerds will scream bloody murder, but this is a Wendys, sir.
-	3. You see that variable `admin_net`?
-That is the IP address you need to run the wordpress setup from, once this script completes by default this is set to 127.0.0.1.
-You're probably asking
-		>Well, how do I run first-time setup?
-Especially on a headless linux server?

-		Use SSH tunnels.
-You'll need to have SSHD installed on your web server and some sort of an SSH client that supports tunneling to do this.

-        Linux/OSX/Windows[10] ssh client: ssh -D 8080 [webserver IP here], log into the SSH service on your web server.
-Set 127.0.0.1:8080 as your browser's SOCKS5 proxy, connect to https://127.0.0.1 and enjoy.

-		Windows putty: Connections > SSH > Tunnels > source port:8080, Destination [no ip address], dynamic, auto > click Add, save the session if desired, and connect to the web server's SSH service.
-Set 127.0.0.1:8080 as your browser's SOCKS5 proxy, connect to https://127.0.0.1 and enjoy.

-3. The script has to be run as root, or via sudo privs because of all things we'll be doing that requires root privs (e.g. package installation, modifying file permissions, etc.)
+	3. The variable `wp_hostname` is very important.
+Make sure that this is set to a fully qualified domain name that your clients can resolve, otherwise your wordpress install will be horribly broken.
+You can also try setting this to an IP address if you don't want to bother with DNS, but I haven't tested it, so I have no idea if that'd work.
+At the very least, if you did this, you will NOT be able to get a letsencrypt ssl cert.
+The script has to be run as root, or via sudo privs because of all things we'll be doing that requires root privs (e.g. package installation, modifying file permissions, etc.)
 4. `bash ciderpress.sh` or `sudo bash ciderpress.sh` should be enough to get the ball rolling.
 The script keeps a log of the output of all the commands it runs in /var/log/ciderpress_install.log.
 This file can be used to help troubleshoot failures if the script bombs out.
 	1. theres a portion of the script that generates a `dhparam.pem` file.
 The script warns you that it'll take some time to do.
 Its no joke.
 Its gonna take about 15 or so minutes on a moderately powerful system, and the CPU is gonna kick and scream the entire time.
 If you wanna make sure that the script is still running, open up another terminal session (e.g. second SSH session, etc.) and run the command tail -f /var/log/ciderpress_install.log
 5. Your system WILL reboot as a part of this script.
-	1. Please be aware that after going through wp-admin/install.php, you'll need to visit the wordpress dashboard and activate the ciderpress plugin manually
+	1. This script installs several plugins and enables a few of them for you automatically.
+However, one of these plugins, google-authenticator needs to be activated manually.
+This is because you need to login to the wordpress console to set up  two-factor authentication for your admin user (and other users you might add later).
+		1. Make sure that your web server can keep accurate time.
+2FA relies heavily on time for your server being relatively accurate.
+Be aware that if you are running wordpress in a VM and you revert a snapshot, you might need to update the system clock/time.
+Consider looking into NTP or the hwlock -s command.

 ## References:
 * Suppress nginx version info: https://www.tecmint.com/hide-nginx-server-version-in-linux/